 Please contact me if you have any questions/praise/constructive criticism/job offers.

-Lastly, note that most of my discography is in a OneDrive folder, but it provides almost no information about each release and has an impossible-to-remember URL – hence this page.
+Lastly, note that most of my discography is in a Dropbox folder, but it provides little info about each release and has an impossible-to-remember URL – hence this page.

 Date | Title | Type | Length | DR |